MillenniumDB/wukong-engine/docs/configuration.md

 ## 🎛️ Engine Parameters

-The `parameters` section contains various parameters that control the behavior of the **WUKONG** engine.
+The `parameters` section contains various parameters that control the behavior of the engine.
 The available parameters are:

 - `export_formats`: List of available knowledge graph formats for exporting the results.
 The currently supported formats are: `"mdb"` **(MillenniumDB Quad Model File)**, `"neo4j"` **(Neo4j CSV Files)**, `"json"` **(JSON Files)**. `[string array]`